michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 84

-1. To the chief Musician upon Gittith, A Psalm for the sons of Korah.How amiable are thy tabernacles, O Lord of hosts!for the sons: or, of the sons
+1. To the chief Musician upon Gittith, A Psalm for the sons of Korah.How amiable are thy tabernacles, O Lord of hosts!

 2. My soul longeth, yea, even fainteth for the courts of the Lord: my heart and my flesh crieth out for the living God.